 - Capitol Hill Community Resource Center (past)

-- United Way Community Resource Exchange: Homeless Footwashing Project of Church of the Redeemer (Current)
+- United Way Community Resource Exchange: Homeless Footwashing Project (current)

 - Internship at Mosoj Yan in Bolivia (past)